slurmulon/generator-collector/README.md

 Even when these details are known and properly supported, the consumer's code is brittle and difficult to understand.

-In my opinion, this is a huge and avoidable deterent that prevents developers from experiencing the full potential of generators.
+In my opinion, this is a huge yet avoidable deterent that prevents developers from experiencing the full potential of generators.

 ## After